WordsOut poems by Godfrey

 the only noise

-is the thump of my own heart
+is the thump of my heart

-and angry voices arguing in my head.
+and voices arguing inside my head.

-You can't say I don't give you a chance.
+not that I don't give you a chance.

-Sometimes I may say nothing
+Sometimes I say nothing

 for as long as five minutes.